Skip to content

 These options will be described in depth below.

-Downloading from the morley CI
+Downloading from CI

-1. Go to the morley-debugger repo
+1. Go to the morley-debugger repo.

 Building manually